Edward9292/BulletComment/README.md

 # BulletComment - JavaScript Library
+BulletComment.js is a cool JavaScript library that lets you easily add bullet screen comments to any application.
+It's also known as danmaku or barrage comments, which are super popular in video sharing platforms, especially in Asian countries.
+But here's the fun part: BulletComment.js can do more than just comments!
+You can use it to display all sorts of stuff in your app, like ads, news, or user notifications.
+It's a versatile tool that adds some extra pizzazz to your application!

 ## Getting started
-### Scripts they need to include in the webpage.
+Scripts need to be include in the webpage.
 ```
 <script src="/path/to/BulletComment.js"></script>
 ```
-### Creating the object.
-Set idOfDOM be a string representing the id of the DOMScope that wants to display the effect.
+Creating the object.
+Set idOfDOM to be a string representing the id of the DOM Scope that wants to have the effect.
 ```
 let bc = new BulletComment(idOfDOM);
 ```